What is Anxiety?

 There are several types of anxiety.
 Sessions to discuss your specific symptoms with a counselor trained in treatment for anxiety are needed before a diagnosis can be made.

-Excessive worry about everyday issues, that are difficult to get rid of, lasting for more than 6 months
+Excessive worry about everyday issues.
+Difficult to get rid of, lasting for more than 6 months

-This disorder is characterized in two parts; Obsessive – having thoughts or worries that keep coming back and are difficult to ignore.
-Usually these thoughts involve fear of germs or contamination or an intense need to organize items in a very specific way.
-Compulsive – having strict behaviors and actions in an attempt to control the Obsessive worries.
-Examples of this are excessive hand washing, pulling out hair, eyebrows or eyelashes, or checking and rechecking door locks or the stove.
+This disorder is characterized in two parts; Obsessive – thoughts or worries that keep coming back and are difficult to ignore.
+Usually involves fear of germs, contamination or an intense need to organize items in a very specific way.
+Compulsive – strict behaviors and actions in an attempt to control the Obsessive worries.
+Examples include excessive hand washing, pulling out hair, eyebrows or eyelashes, checking and rechecking door locks or the stove.